Tom Savini: Career

 In 2006, Savini essayed the role of Prester John, the mythical villain in the dreamlike Sea of Dust.
 That year also saw the release of Johannes Roberts' Forest of the Damned, in which Savini played a mad hermit surrounded by angels cast from heaven.
 In 2008, he made a brief appearance in Zack & Miri Make a Porno as a thieving slumlord.
 He also appeared in The Dead Matter, along with Andrew Divoff and Jim O'Rear.
-Savini voiced himself on The Simpsons episode "Worst Episode Ever".

-While making an appearance at Android's Dungeon, Savini performs the "Gutbuster" gag, covering the crowd in "blood and guts" and consequently humiliating the Comic Book Guy.
+Savini voiced himself on The Simpsons episode "Worst Episode Ever": While making an appearance at Android's Dungeon, Savini performs the "Gutbuster" gag, covering the crowd in "blood and guts" and consequently humiliating the Comic Book Guy.
 In 2012, Savini appeared as a shop teacher, Mr. Callahan, in the Pittsburgh-set teen drama The Perks of Being a Wallflower, starring Logan Lerman.
 Savini also appeared as one of the Trackers in Quentin Tarantino's Django Unchained.
 Future projects include Savini starring in the Nazi zombie film The 4th Reich directed by Shaun Robert Smith, playing the role of SS-Standartenführer Oskar Dirlewanger.

-As a film director, Savini helmed episodes of the syndicated television series Tales from the Darkside, the aforementioned 1990 color remake of Night of the Living Dead; and House Call, the pilot of the proposed series The Chill Factor, which starred Pittsburgh actor Bingo O'Malley.
+As a film director, Savini helmed episodes of the syndicated television series Tales from the Darkside, the 1990 color remake of Night of the Living Dead; and Housecall, the pilot of the proposed series The Chill Factor, which starred Pittsburgh actor Bingo O'Malley.
 In 2011, he directed "Wet Dreams", one of six segments to the horror film The Theatre Bizarre.
 In 2009, Savini announced his plan to direct a new film, Death Island, with special make-up effects by his former protege Greg Nicotero.
-On September 1, 2013, Savini began a crowd funding project on Indiegogo for Death Island.
+On September 1, 2013, Savini began a crowdfunding project on Indiegogo for Death Island.
 His plans were to begin filming by the end of 2013.

 In the 2008 novel Bad Moon Rising by Jonathan Maberry, Savini appears as one of the real-world horror celebrities who are in the fictional town of Pine Deep when monsters attack; other celebrities include James Gunn, Jim O'Rear, Brinke Stevens, Ken Foree, Stephen Susco, Debbie Rochon, Joe Bob Briggs and blues man Mem Shannon.

 Savini also briefly took part in Jerry Lawler's 2010 revival of the Memphis Wrestling pro wrestling television show.
 His on-screen character sent horror-movie monsters (played by wrestlers from the Memphis area) onto the show to get revenge for Savini who blamed Lawler for the death of Savini's friend Andy Kaufman; the monsters' handler was manager "Hollywood" Jimmy Blaylock.

-In 2012, American filmmaker Jason Baker debuted a biography of Savini entitled Smoke and Mirrors: The Story of Tom Savini.
+In 2012, American filmmaker Jason Baker published a biography of Savini entitled Smoke and Mirrors: The Story of Tom Savini.

-He stated during a Q&A with fans that the hardest movie he has ever worked on was Creepshow because it was "5 movies in 1".
+He said during a Q&A with fans that the hardest movie he has ever worked on was Creepshow because it was "five movies in one".